ooni/probe/README.rst

     git clone https://git.torproject.org/ooni-probe.git

-It is also viewable on the web via [https://gitweb.torproject.org/ooni-probe.git](https://git.torproject.org/ooni-probe.git).
+It is also viewable on the web via: https://gitweb.torproject.org/ooni-probe.git.

 You should then submit patches for review as pull requests to this github repository:

 https://github.com/TheTorProject/ooni-probe

-Read this article to learn how to [create a pull request on github](https://help.github.com/articles/creating-a-pull-request).
+Read this article to learn how to create a pull request on github (https://help.github.com/articles/creating-a-pull-request).

 If you prefer not to use github (or don't have an account), you may also submit patches as attachments to tickets.